 This is the wonderful ultralight hammock I am now using, a Hummingbird: http://www.theultralighthiker.com/a-hummingbird-in-the-hand/ Photo is on the beach between the boat shed and the helipad, Supper Cove.
 You see what I mean about being able to just camp anywhere (If there are trees) with a hammock!

-I bought a Gossamer Gear G4 pack at 450 grams (which I still use sometimes), and I think back then I was still using a Snugpack or Vango synthetic bag which weighed around 8-900 grams (not my sub 600 gram Montbell I use now).
+I bought a Gossamer Gear G4 pack at 450 grams (which I still use sometimes – it is too large for my kit nowadays), and I think back then I was still using a Snugpack or Vango synthetic bag which weighed around 8-900 grams (not my sub 600 gram Montbell I use now).
 I had discovered metho stoves by then, so that was down to a 7 gram model from Minibull plus home-made aluminium flashing windscreen.
 Back then I used to make fried bread (or Johnny Cakes) every night for lunch on the trail the next day, so I had figured a way to make the stove simmer though I can’t remember now what it was!
 Though quite tasty, it is a bit of a tedious process making ‘bread’ which I have since then largely abandoned.
-I will do a post about it in the future though, as it is an important skill.
+I will do a post about it in the future though, as it is an important skill, especially if you really like bread!
 I had moved up to a new digital camera, a Pentax Optio S40 with a 3X zoom which only weighed about 100 grams (saving at least 400 grams on my old film camera).

 Back then I was still wearing either Redback Alpine Hiker leather boots (or their Blundstone equivalent) which weighed 600-650 grams dry and about another 50-100 wet, so actually much better than most boots folk still wear today.
 They are a good, tough boot and if you want a leather boot, I swear by them.
+In over thirty years they have never let me down.
 I had earlier moved down from ex-army wool shirts and trousers to Columbia nylon shirts and pants.
-They are vastly lighter, but your upper body especially gets dreadfully smelly wearing them (even when you wash them and put them back on again wet as I used to do then, even if Fiordland!)
+They are vastly lighter, but your upper body especially gets dreadfully smelly wearing them (even when you wash them and put them back on again wet as I used to do then, even in Fiordland!)

 On the first day up from Supper Cove to Loch Maree, just as I was about to pass opposite the Roa Stream which is on the other side of the river heading upriver (ie on the true left bank), I heard something in the water like a deer clattering across (going I’m not sure which way) and which given the prevalence of red deer there it often is.
 I have rarely managed to get a photo of them as they usually make off pretty smartly just like sambar in the dense bush.
 By the same token a hundred metres or so later on at about the point that the noise in the river was, there were very fresh prints of a huge animal crossing the track.
 It had clearly come out of the Roa stream, and crossed the river and passed just in front of me, and gone very obviously around the edge of the swampy bit on the true right bank (not a bad place to camp actually) and then up into the bush on my left.
 And not very long ago.